DalianGrullon/DalianGrullon/README.md

 * 🌍  I'm based in Orlando, FL
 * 🖥️  See my portfolio at [this website](http://https://daliangrullon.github.io/my-portfolio/)
 * ✉️  You can contact me at [dalian.business@aol.com](mailto:dalian.business@aol.com)
-* 🧠  I'm learning TypeScript, AWS, and Docker
+* 🧠  I'm currently learning TypeScript, AWS, and Docker
 * 🤝  I'm open to collaborating on Any projects that need a backend!

 ### Skills